awsdocs/aws-robomaker-developer-guide/doc_source/sample-applications-permissions.md

 ## Navigation<a name="sample-applications-permissions-nav"></a>

-In addition to the minimum required permissions [minimum permissions](#sample-applications-permissions-many), the navigation sample application requires the additional permissions listed below\.
+With the [minimum permissions](#sample-applications-permissions-many), the navigation sample program requires the permissions listed here\.

 Replace `account#` with your account number\.